 My first camera was a Kodak Instamatic 100, a present opened on my 13th birthday before sunrise somewhere en route in the back of the family car to the annual summer holiday destination.
 This was the start.
-Although paint, chalk and pencil are always there when I want them, the camera is my first choice to create an image.
+Although paint, chalk and pencil are always there when I want them, the camera is my first choice to make a picture.

 Why do I take photographs?